Tuning CUDA Applications for Pascal

 The Pascal Streaming Multiprocessor (SM) is in many respects similar to that of Maxwell.
 Pascal further improves the already excellent power efficiency provided by the Maxwell architecture through both an improved 16-nm FinFET manufacturing process and various architectural modifications.

 Like Maxwell, Pascal employs a power-of-two number of CUDA Cores per partition.
-This simplifies scheduling compared to Kepler, since each of the SM’s warp schedulers issue to a dedicated set of CUDA Cores equal to the warp width (32).
+This simplifies scheduling, since each of the SM’s warp schedulers issue to a dedicated set of CUDA Cores equal to the warp width (32).
 Each warp scheduler still has the flexibility to dual-issue (such as issuing a math operation to a CUDA Core in the same cycle as a memory operation to a load/store unit), but single-issue is now sufficient to fully utilize all CUDA Cores.

 GP100 and GP104 designs incorporate different numbers of CUDA Cores per SM.
 Like Maxwell, each GP104 SM provides four warp schedulers managing a total of 128 single-precision (FP32) and four double-precision (FP64) cores.
 A GP104 processor provides up to 20 SMs, and the similar GP102 design provides up to 30 SMs.

 By contrast GP100 provides smaller but more numerous SMs.
 Each GP100 provides up to 60 SMs.3 Each SM contains two warp schedulers managing a total of 64 FP32 and 32 FP64 cores.
 The resulting 2:1 ratio of FP32 to FP64 cores aligns well with GP100’s new datapath configuration, allowing Pascal to process FP64 workloads more efficiently than Kepler GK210, the previous NVIDIA architecture to emphasize FP64 performance.